SarahKay99/automatic-quiz-prototype/README.md

 # AutoQuiz prototype
-Takes text files (.txt) written in a simple mark-up format, and automatically transforms them into notes.
+Takes text files written in a simple mark-up format, and automatically transforms them into a quiz.
 Just started a content-heavy unit?
 Studying for exams?
 Write your notes in the prototype format and process them!